How Open Bidding works

-How buyers are charged for Exchange Bidding impressions
+How buyers are charged for Open Bidding impressions

-How publishers are paid for Exchange Bidding impressions
+How publishers are paid for Open Bidding impressions

-Publishers are paid according to the terms of their Ad Exchange agreement and Exchange Bidding contract addendum.
-Payments for Exchange Bidding impressions are made net of Google's revenue share.
+Publishers are paid according to the terms of their Ad Exchange agreement and Open Bidding contract addendum.
+Payments for Open Bidding impressions are made net of Google's revenue share.

 The publisher's bill from Google will include an itemized list, displaying revenue from Ad Exchange and third-party exchanges separately.
 Publishers can then use the yield group dimensions and metrics in Ad Manager reporting to itemize revenue per exchange or yield group.